st235/Harvard.CS50G/type-racer/README.md

 `Type Racer` is a racing simulator with a twist.
 Wow!

-Although instead of classical racing games you move your car with your typing skill.
+Compared to classical racing games in this game you move your car with your typing skill.
 A few boss fights offers enough challenge even to advanced players.
 Your typing prowess is the key to becoming the champion.

 Ready to race?
 Let's go! 🏁